evamargin/natreshka/README.md

 3. Prepare the solution for the probe cleaning (we use tergazyme for Stage 1 and isopropyl for Stage 2).
 4. Place the probe in the glass with the cleaning solution (Fig. 13).

-**Tip #10:** Be careful with the amount of cleaning solution.
+**Tip #11:** Be careful with the amount of cleaning solution.
 It should cover the shanks but not reach the level of the headstage.

-## 8. Storage
+## 4.6.
+Store

 To store the probe safely, insert the assembled implant fully into the protection and tighten the M3 10 mm screws on the protection (Fig. 8E).